 No damages were awarded.
 No further sanction was imposed.

 Conforti v Investia Financial Services Inc, 2011 CanLII 60897 (ON LRB), is a more telling decision.
-The question that the Ontario Labour Relations Board was asked to resolve in that case was whether being discharging (read: firing) an employee for making a harassment complaint is a violation of the Ontario Occupational Health and Safety Act.
+The question that was before the Ontario Labour Relations Board was whether discharging an employee for making a harassment complaint was a violation of the Ontario Occupational Health and Safety Act.

 At first blush many might think that the answer to that question would be obvious: no, an employer must not be able to fire an employee for making a complaint of workplace harassment.
 The law requires employers to have policies and procedures for making such complaints.
 If an employee could be fired for making such a complaint, what would be the point of the law?